esamattis/react-zorm/README.md

 -   🛑 No components, just a React hook
     -   🧳 Bring your own UI!
 -   🛑 No internal form state.
 The form state is just in the form
-    -   If you need to access the form values before validation use refs
-    -   ...or just create controlled inputs if you need a value in render.
-Even if this library does not provide them it doesn't mean you cannot use them!
-Use debounce/throttle if perf is an issue
-    -   Coming soon! `useValue()` hook for subscribing to input values

 If you enjoy this lib a Twitter shout-out [@esamatti](https://twitter.com/esamatti) is always welcome! 😊